applitools/EyesUtilities/README.md

     + `-t [FilePath]` - Set report template file.
 Default `./report.templ`
     + `-rt [title]` - Set the title of the report
     + `-dv` - Disable SSL certificate check and ignore possible errors.
 Note that using this flag is unsecured and dangerous.
+    + `-dr` - Generate a test report for all batches that executed in a specified time interval.
+Example `-dr [12-5-2022,12-10-2022]`

 ##### Template syntax:
 The engine lies beneath this report generation is based on [Velocity framework]() which widely used in MVC frameworks to implement web-apps.
 A template can be constructed with parameters and simple logic using VTL(Velocity Template Language), which's full syntax reference can be found [here](http://velocity.apache.org/engine/1.7/vtl-reference.html).